scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/00 Intro.md

 # Dropper Examples

+## The Maldoc

 When it comes to dropper design, simplicity is key.
 Historically, Microsoft Office was one of the most popular tools for creating malware droppers.
 This was partly due to the suite's global popularity, as well as the inclusion of a built-in scripting language, VBA.

 Creating a "maldoc" dropper was fairly simple.
 To start, the attacker would have a malware stager, often in the form of a PowerShell script, which could be delivered as a "one-liner" or as a script.
 The attacker would then create a Microsoft Word or Excel document, and embed the stager in the document as a VBA macro.
 When opened, the maldoc would execute the embedded macro-script, which would in turn launch the stager.

 This approach was highly effective due to the prevalence of Mirosoft Office in corporate environments.
 Employees commonly sent and received Office documents via email as part of their job duties, so they rarely thought twice about opening a maldoc.

 However, in July of 2022, Microsoft released a patch that disabled VBA macros by default, which crippled the effectiveness of "maldoc" droppers.
-In response, threat actors have adopted a variety of other dropper techniques.
+In response, threat actors have migrated to other dropper techniques.

 ## The LNK Dropper